 The Directors acknowledge that the Company, as part of one of the largest retail and commercial financial services providers in the UK, has responsibilities to invest in the communities in which it operates, to help them prosper economically and build social cohesion by tackling disadvantage.
 The Company participates in all related LBG initiatives, with the Directors' ensuring the Company plays an appropriate role in LBG's related Helping Britain Prosper Plan.
-Further information in respect of the LBG approach to engaging with and contributing to the communities in which it operates is included within the Strategic Report within the LBG Annual Report and Accounts for 2019.
-Additional information on LBG's Helping Britain Prosper Plan is available on the LBG website.
+Further information in respect of the LBG approach to engaging with and contributing to the communities in which it operates is included within the Strategic Report within the LBG Annual Report and Accounts for 2020.
+Additional information on LBG's Helping Britain Prosper Plan.

 The Responsible Business Committee of the LBG Board is responsible for overseeing LBG's performance, including that of the Company, as a Responsible Business, by providing oversight of and support for LBG's strategy and plans for embedding responsible business as part of both LBG's and the Company's purpose to Help Britain Prosper.
 Priorities during the year have included ongoing focus on three key areas aligned to LBG's Bank of the Future strategy.
 These included consideration of the progress of the Lloyds Bank Academy and the external initiative 'future.now', both designed to boost digital skills in the UK.
 Progress against agreed sustainability strategy was also considered, where consistent progress was made in achieving targets.
 Consideration was also given to the relationship between LBG and its charitable foundations, in particular the work they do in the communities in which LBG and the Company operate.
-Further information in respect of LBG's and the Company's Responsible Business activities is included on pages 26 to 35 of the LBG Annual Report and Accounts for 2019, available on the LBG website, along with further discussion of the work of LBG's Responsible Business Committee.
+Further information in respect of LBG's and the Company's Responsible Business activities is included in theLBG Annual Report and Accounts for 2020, available on the LBG website, along with further discussion of the work of LBG's Responsible Business Committee.